Ellypham92/predict-stock-price-using-scraped-data/README.md

 AUC plot:
 ![Screen Shot 2022-08-31 at 2 04 25 AM](https://user-images.githubusercontent.com/64395120/187614726-b6581309-dd09-4109-9edb-b47d45f1066b.png)

-AUC does not improve, so ANN is not our choice.
+:rainbow: AUC does not improve, so ANN is not our choice.

 ###  Conclusion
 :rainbow: Based on the AUC value, the winners are: